 Kerb and channel foundation

-After the subgrade has been accepted, a compacted layer of GAP40 75mm deep must be placed.
-Compaction must be to refusal.
-The surface of the GAP40 must be smooth and uniform, suitable for the placing of the kerb and channel concrete.
+Kerb and channel must be founded on compacted pavement material as designed with a minimum 75mm depth of basecourse.
+The surface of the GAP40 must be smooth and uniform, suitable for the placing of the kerb and channel concrete and extended beyond the back of kerb by at least the depth of GAP40.

 Kerb and channel placing